abtinshahidi/Foundation_applied_machine_learning/test.md

 # The parameter file

 We need several things to run a fit.
 These include
   1. A `model` object (to store and translate parameters and priors of our model)
   2. A stellar population synthesis object (to predict spectra from parameters)
   3. An `obs` dictionary (with the data we intend to fit)

 It can also useful to collect the meta-parameters contolling how the fit is done in a ``run_params`` dictionary.
 We will do that as we go along.
 We will also encapsulate each step of the setup in a series of `load_()` functions.
 Normally these would be written in your *parameter file*

 ## The model object

 We need a set of model parameters, which will **define** the model we are tying to fit to the data.
-The model object stores the parameters that are used by the SPS object to build a spectrum, as well as infomation about which parameters are to be varied during fitting, and priors on those parameters.
+The model object stores the parameters that are used by the SPS object to build a spectrum, as well as information about which parameters are to be varied during fitting, and priors on those parameters.
 It efficiently converts between a vector of parameter values (the `theta` attribute) used by the MCMC samplers or optimizers and the dictionary of parameter names and values (the `params` attribute) that can be passed to the sps objects' `get_spectrum()` method.

 To create the model object we need a list or dictionary of model parameters and some infomation about them.
 Each parameter must a have a name, a length (vector parameters are possible), an initial value, and must be specified as either a free parameter or a fixed parameter.
 If it is a free parameter it needs a prior as well, which we will get from the `priors` module.